 - 3.3.1 Protection of retained trees: The successful retention of trees within the site will depend on the quality of the protection and the administrative procedures to ensure protective measures remain in place throughout the development.
 An effective way of doing this is through an arboricultural method statement that can be specifically referred to in the planning condition.
 An arboricultural method statement for this site is set out in detail in Section 4. - 3.3.2 New planting: In the context of the loss of trees, a comprehensive new landscaping scheme is proposed including semi-mature trees to be planted within available areas in prominent locations.
-The new trees should have the potential to reach a significant height without excessive inconvenience and be sustainable into the long term, significantly improving the potential of the site to contribute to local amenity and character. - 3.3.3 Summary of the impact on local amenity: One high category tree and four low category trees will be lost because of this proposal.
-However, the low category trees are either small or in acute decline.
-A comprehensive landscaping scheme to mitigate these losses is proposed that will include the planting of new trees.
-The proposed changes may adversely affect a further four high category trees and one low category tree if appropriate protective measures are not taken.
-However, if adequate precautions to protect the retained trees are specified and implemented through the arboricultural method statement included in this report, the development proposal is expected to have a low to moderate impact on the contribution of trees to local amenity or character.
+The new trees should have the potential to reach a significant height without excessive inconvenience and be sustainable into the long term, significantly improving the potential of the site to contribute to local amenity and character. - 3.3.3 Summary of the impact on local amenity: Nineteen high category trees and fifty low category trees will be lost because of this proposal.
+However, a comprehensive landscaping scheme to mitigate these losses is proposed that will include the planting of new trees.
+The proposed changes may adversely affect a further eight high category trees and twelve low category trees if appropriate protective measures are not taken.
+However, if adequate precautions to protect the retained trees are specified and implemented through the arboricultural method statement included in this report, the development proposal is expected to have a moderate impact on the contribution of trees to local amenity or character.